facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 The New Architecture allowed us to implement a well-defined event loop processing model, as described in this [RFC](https://github.com/react-native-community/discussions-and-proposals/blob/main/proposals/0744-well-defined-event-loop.md).

-The RFC follows the specifications described in the [HTML Standard](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model) and it describes how React Native should perform tasks on the JavaScript thread.
+The RFC follows the specifications described in the [HTML Standard](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model), and it describes how React Native should perform tasks on the JavaScript thread.

-Implementing a well-defined event loop helps closing the gaps between web development and native development: the behavior of a React Native application is now closer to the behavior of a React application, allowing you to really learn once, and write anywhere.
+Implementing a well-defined event loop closes gaps between web development and native development: the behavior of a React Native application is now closer to the behavior of a React application, allowing you to really learn once, and write anywhere.

 The event loop brings many benefits to React Native.
 Among those, we have: